tlverse/ser2021-workshop/index.md

 ## About this workshop {-}

-This half-day workshop will provide a comprehensive introduction to the field of _Targeted Learning_ and the corresponding [`tlverse` software ecosystem](https://github.com/tlverse).
-In particular, we will focus on targeted minimum loss estimators of causal effects, including those of static dynamic, optimal dynamic, and stochastic interventions.
+This workshop will provide a comprehensive introduction to the field of _Targeted Learning_ for causal inference, and the corresponding [`tlverse` software ecosystem](https://github.com/tlverse).
+Emphasis will be placed on targeted minimum loss-based estimators of the causal effects of single timepoint interventions, including extensions for missing covariate and outcome data.
 These multiply robust, efficient plug-in estimators use state-of-the-art, ensemble machine learning tools to flexibly adjust for confounding while yielding valid statistical inference.
+In particular, we will discuss targeted estimators of the causal effects of static and dynamic interventions; time permitting, additional topics to be discussed will include estimation of the causal effects of optimal dynamic and stochastic interventions.

 In addition to discussion, this workshop will incorporate both interactive activities and hands-on, guided `R` programming exercises, to allow participants the opportunity to familiarize themselves with methodology and tools that will translate to real-world data analysis.
-It is highly recommended for participants to have an understanding of basic statistical concepts such as confounding, probability distributions, confidence intervals, hypothesis tests, and regression.
+It is highly recommended for participants to have an understanding of basic statistical concepts such as confounding, probability distributions, confidence intervals, hypothesis testing, and regression.
 Advanced knowledge of mathematical statistics is useful but not necessary.
 Familiarity with the `R` programming language will be essential.

 ## Outline {-}

-* _Before_: The Roadmap of Targeted Learning and [Why We Need A Statistical Revolution](https://senseaboutscienceusa.org/super-learning-and-the-revolution-in-knowledge/) with an *[introductory video lecture by Mark van der Laan and Alan Hubbard](https://www.dropbox.com/s/7b6ru2ahycqq80v/ENAR2021-lecture.mp4?dl=0)*
+* _Warm-up_: The Roadmap of Targeted Learning and [Why We Need A Statistical Revolution](https://senseaboutscienceusa.org/super-learning-and-the-revolution-in-knowledge/) with an *[introductory video lecture by Mark van der Laan and Alan Hubbard](https://www.dropbox.com/s/7b6ru2ahycqq80v/ENAR2021-lecture.mp4?dl=0)* (__Please watch this hour-long lecture before the workshop.__)
-* 09:00-09:30A: [Introduction to the `tlverse` Software Ecosystem](https://tlverse.org) and the [WASH Benefits data](http://www.washbenefits.net/)
+* 09:00-09:20A: [Introduction to the `tlverse` Software Ecosystem](https://tlverse.org) and the [WASH Benefits data](http://www.washbenefits.net/)
-* 09:30-10:15A: Super learning with the [`sl3` `R`
+* 09:20-10:00A: Super learning with the [`sl3` `R`
   package](https://github.com/tlverse/sl3)
-* 10:15A-11:00: Programming exercises with `sl3`
+* 10:00-10:45A: Programming exercises with `sl3`
-* 11:00-11:15A: Break, Discussion, Q&A
+* 10:45-11:00A: Break, Discussion, Q&A
-* 11:15-12:00P: Targeted Learning for causal inference with the [`tmle3` `R` package](https://github.com/tlverse/tmle3)
+* 11:00-11:45A: Targeted Learning for causal inference with the [`tmle3` `R` package](https://github.com/tlverse/tmle3)
-* 12:00-12:30P: Programming exercises with `tmle3`
+* 11:45A-12:30P: Programming exercises with `tmle3`
 * 12:30-01:00P: Participants' choice (by class vote), from among
   * Optimal treatment regimes with the [`tmle3mopttx` `R` package](https://github.com/tlverse/tmle3mopttx)